leirobertshi/Interview/Binary_tree.md

 ```

 **Question: Least Common Ancestor of a Binary Tree**

+Here what we need to know is how to do the bottom-up way recursively traversal the tree and solve the similar problem.

 ```c++
 // This is bottom up solution with O(n), bottom up from recursion.